funkhou9/comparative-rna-editing/README.md

 # comparative-rna-editing

 > What patterns in RNA edited sites (positioning in the transcriptome, editing levels) can be
 > discovered by analyzing data from different mammalian species harboring distinct SINE elements?
+> Very little work has been done to apply comparative genomics to this phenomenon
+> using both WGS and RNA-Seq from the same individuals/samples.

 ## Possible sources of data from literature